Robert James Lees: Spiritualist

 Lees claimed to have had his first psychic experience aged three.
 He later wrote:

 "I am personally aware that as a child I cried at being left in the darkness unless I saw a mysterious and to others invisible kilted Highlander who remained beside me talking or singing till I fell asleep.
 And even now, after a lapse of half a century the vivid memory of his strong but kindly face is as freshly recalled as if he had sat beside me whilst this New Year was born."

 Despite having had little formal education, Lees wrote a series of spiritualist books which continued to sell many years after his death.
 He claimed that these books had been dictated to him by friends from the spirit realm, and referred to himself as the Recorder.
 The best known is the three-volume series 'The Mists Trilogy' (Through the Mists, The Life Elysian, The Gate of Heaven), written between 1898 – 1931.
 The Heretic was written as his only autobiographical novel which was a record of his many years in London.
 An Astral Bridegroom was a study into reincarnation.

-Skeptics consider his psychic claims to be the result of self-delusion.
+Sceptics consider his psychic claims to be the result of self-delusion.